voc/intro-outro-generator/README_AE.md

 How does it work
 --------------------
-There are two files required to make the render work `intro.aep`, `intro.jsx`.
+There are two files required to make the render work `intro.aepx`, `intro.jsx`.
 `make-adobe-after-effects.py` will run `intro.aepx` with `intro.jsx` as argument.
 Once done, the project file will be passed to aerender to create an intermediate <id>.mov file.
 Make sure you set .mov as a default in After Effects.
 Final step is to convert the <id>.mov to <id>.ts